José Carioca

 José "Zé" Carioca (/zhoʊˈzeɪ kæriˈoʊkə/; [ʒuˈzɛ kaˈɾjɔkɐ]) is a cartoon anthropomorphic parrot created by the Brazilian cartoonist José Carlos de Brito (J. Carlos) and shown to Walt Disney on his trip to Rio de Janeiro in 1941.
 The Walt Disney Company then incorporated the idea, being introduced in the 1942 film Saludos Amigos as a friend of Donald Duck, described by Time as "a dapper Brazilian parrot, who is as superior to Donald Duck as the Duck was to Mickey Mouse."
-He speaks Brazilian Portuguese with a Brazilian Portuguese accent.
+He speaks Portuguese.
 He returned in the 1944 film The Three Caballeros along with Donald and a Mexican rooster named Panchito Pistoles.
 José is from Rio de Janeiro, Brazil (thus the name "Carioca", which is a term used for a person born in Rio).

+Appearances

 Animation

 In addition to Saludos Amigos and The Three Caballeros (the Latin American film pair), José appeared with Donald and the Aracuan Bird in the "Blame It on the Samba" segment of the 1948 anthology feature Melody Time.

 He also appeared in the segment "Two Happy Amigos" in a 1960 episode of the anthology television series Walt Disney Presents.
-Much later, he was seen in the Disney Channel series Mickey Mouse Works and House of Mouse, as well as in two episodes of Mickey and the Roadster Racers alongside Panchito ("Mickey's Perfecto Day!" and "Super-Charged: Daisy's Grande Goal").
-He also made a brief cameo in the 1988 motion picture Who Framed Roger Rabbit.
+Much later, he was seen in the Disney Channel series Mickey Mouse Works and House of Mouse, as well as in two episodes of Mickey and the Roadster Racers ("Mickey's Perfecto Day!" and "Super-Charged: Daisy's Grande Goal") and two episodes of Mickey Mouse Funhouse ("Día de Muertos" and "Nochebuena no Funhouse") alongside Panchito.
+He also made a brief cameo in the 1988 film Who Framed Roger Rabbit.

 In the Mickey Mouse short "O Futebol Clássico", José is seen as the announcer of a Brazilian soccer game.
 He later appears with Donald and Panchito in "¡Feliz Cumpleaños!" as performers at Mickey's birthday and in "Carnaval" as a performer in the parade.

 José starred in the main role of Legend of the Three Caballeros, alongside Panchito Pistoles and Donald Duck, which was released on the Disney Life app.
+José's cigar was removed in this series.
 He is voiced by Eric Bauza in this version.

-He also appeared in the 2017 DuckTales series, voiced by Bernardo de Paula.
+He also appeared in a recurring role in the 2017 DuckTales series, voiced by Bernardo de Paula, where he and Panchito used to be Donald's old college bandmates who return to kickstart their band again.
+He's revealed to work as a flight attendant and uses his umbrella as a weapon against enemies.

+José also has a cameo appearance in the 2023 short film Once Upon a Studio, as part of the Walt Disney Animation Studios characters that take a group photo.